 Civil war led to the Arab-Israeli war in 1948, with the ceasefire a year later forming the partitions we see today – the newly formed Israel, the West Bank that borders Jordan (with both Jewish and Arab settlements) and the Palestine Government controlled Gaza Strip in the west.

 Whether you are pro-Palestine or pro-Israeli, it is not for me to judge what is in itself a complicated debate and one for political experts, not a travel website.
 We all interpret things differently, are influenced by different cultural factors or simply don’t understand enough to have an opinion.
-But for those who have asked me why I want to visit Israel I tell them this…

 I don’t condone and nor can I fathom how and why a nation can suppress another, with brick walls, partitions and what has said to a breach of basic human rights.
-I don’t condone the actions of the Israeli government, nor those of the Palestinian Government (fighting violence with violence) that spark so much angry and fury amongst many.
+I don’t condone the actions of the Israeli government, nor those of the Palestinian Government (fighting violence with violence) that spark so much anger and fury amongst many.
 But think of the majority of the people living there – the people who are in no way representative of the actions of a ruling party or of an era of long-standing conflict, the majority of whom want one thing.
 Peace.

-I will be based in Jerusalem for a few days, exploring one of the oldest cities in the world sacred to Judaism, Christianity and Islam by foot and by bike, seeking out quiet back alleys, neighbourhoods and forgotten pathways.
+I was based in Jerusalem for a few days, exploring one of the oldest cities in the world sacred to Judaism, Christianity and Islam by foot and by bike, seeking out quiet back alleys, neighbourhoods and forgotten pathways.
 All this, alongside ancient treasures on a Holy City tour visiting Jewish (King David’s Tomb, the Western (Wailing) Wall and remains of the ancient Jewish Temple), Muslim (the site where the Prophet Mohammed ascended to heaven, the Dome of the Rock and the Al Aqsa Mosque) and Christian sites (the Via Dolorosa along which Christ walked to his crucifixion, the room of the last supper and the Church of the Holy Sepulchre) in order to understand the rich history and religious complexities of Jerusalem.

-The West Bank – History, Culture and Landscape
+The West Bank – Culture and Landscape

 - The key historical spots of Bethlehem, Jericho, Taybeh and Ramallah.